12 Essential Stops In Sissu Valley, Manali, For An Unforgettable Trip

-7842 Interested |
+26496 Interested |

-32K Views
+171K Views

-Manali is always on the top of my list to visit to relax, rejuvenate and explore.
+Manali is always at the top of my list to visit to relax, rejuvenate and explore.
 My next visit here has an additional stop to Sissu Valley, a small town in the Spiti District of Himachal Pradesh.
 You can reach here through the 9 km long Atal Tunnel (the longest tunnel at an altitude above 3,000 m).
 A total of 40 km away from Manali, that's a drive of little over an hour.
-Sissu is known for its scenic views, natural trials, and stargazing.
+Sissu is known for its scenic views, natural trails, and stargazing.

 Ghepan Lake Trek

-If your love for treks got you to Manali, then you can try going for Ghepan Lake Trek.
-This trek is about 33 km long, takes a couple of days (three to five days) and is moderately difficult.
+If your love for treks got you to Manali, then you can try going for the Ghepan Lake Trek.
+This trek is about 33 km long, takes a couple of days (three to five days), and is moderately difficult.
 The trek is a treat to the eyes; you're met with snow-capped mountains on all sides, and the lake, at 14,000 feet, is a beautiful blue lake.

 Sissu Waterfall

 The beautiful Sissu Falls (also known as Khagling) lies on the Manali-Leh highway and is the perfect spot for tourists to wind down after a long ride.
-To experience its enchanting aura, you’ll have to trek up a rocky path, about 15 to 20 minutes leading to the waterfall.
-Coming straight from the glaciers of the Himalayan range, the water falls from an impressive height of 3,051 meters, and is not a sight to be missed.
+To experience its enchanting aura, you’ll have to trek up a rocky path, about 15 to 20 minutes, leading to the waterfall.
+Coming straight from the glaciers of the Himalayan range, the water falls from an impressive height of 3,051 meters and is not a sight to be missed.

 Gyephang Temple

 Gyephang is the most revered deity of Lahaul.
 It is believed that Gyephang or Raja Ghepan is the protector of the people and that they fought with demons in the olden days.
-Once in two to three years the deity is taken out of the temple in a procession.
+Once in two to three years, the deity is taken out of the temple in a procession.

 Monasteries